alsalafiyyah/alsalafiyyah.github.io/_posts/tafsir/hadiths/_posts/2020-08-31-before-last-hour-there-will-be-fitnahs-like-pieces.md

 hijri: Muharram 12, 1442 AH
 lang: en
 category: ["tafsir", hadiths]
-excerpt: I want to ask about a Hadith which reads as follows: Al-Hasan Al-Basri (may Allah be merciful to him)
+excerpt: "I want to ask about a Hadith which reads as follows: Al-Hasan Al-Basri (may Allah be merciful to him)"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz